 Sign on the dotted line

 The transfer attorney, appointed by the seller, prepares the title deed, rates clearance certificate (proof from the municipality that rates and taxes are up to date) and cancellation figures from the bank.
-The buyer will pay transfer duty (property worth more than R900 000) and the transfer attorney’s conveyancing fees.
+The buyer will pay transfer duty (on property worth more than R900 000) and the transfer attorney’s conveyancing fees.

 Once all documents have been signed and costs paid, the information will be simultaneously lodged at the Deeds Office for verification.
 When it is verified, the attorneys will be notified.